Photo from Unsplash

 What Is Religion?

-In this chapter our Lord teaches that true Religion is certainly not a matter of eating and drinking or outward ceremonial.
-It is the intention of the soul, the continual drawing from Christ the life-power needed for our work and ministry to others.
-It may be illustrated by the experience of the diver, who explores the ocean-bed, but draws upon the breeze that sweeps the ocean-surface.
+In this chapter, our Lord teaches that true religion is not a matter of outward ceremonies, like eating or drinking.
+It is about the soul’s intention—the continual drawing of life and strength from Christ for our service to others.
+It’s like a diver who explores the ocean floor but depends on the air from the surface to survive.

-Perhaps the two greatest definitions of pure religion are these—the first from the Old Testament: “Do justly, love mercy, walk humbly with thy God.”
-And the second from the New Testament: “Pure religion and undefiled before God and the Father is this: To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world.”
-But to fulfil each of these we need the aid of the Holy Spirit.
+Perhaps the two greatest definitions of pure religion are these: The first from the Old Testament, "Do justly, love mercy, and walk humbly with your God."
+And the second from the New Testament, "Pure and undefiled religion before God and the Father is this: to visit orphans and widows in their trouble, and to keep oneself unspotted from the world."
+To live out these principles, we need the aid of the Holy Spirit.

-To be truly religious is within the reach and scope of us all; but we must avail ourselves of what Jesus Christ has done to bring us to God.
-In Him there is absolute forgiveness for all the past, and infinite help and grace for the future.
+True religion is within everyone’s reach, but we must avail ourselves of what Christ has done to bring us to God.
+In Him, there is absolute forgiveness for the past and infinite grace for the future.
 He is willing to be our Surety, Friend, and Helper.
-Through Him we may become partakers of the Divine Nature, and escape the corruption which is in the world through lust.
+Through Him, we can partake in the divine nature and escape the corruption of the world.

 Prayer

-Give unto me, gracious Lord, the pilgrim spirit that I may be in the world and not of it.
-Give me Thy grace to abstain from fleshly lusts, which war against the soul.
-May I ever walk worthy of the heavenly calling.
+Give me, gracious Lord, the spirit of a pilgrim, that I may be in the world but not of it.
+Grant me the grace to resist the fleshly desires that war against my soul.
+May I always walk in a way worthy of Your heavenly calling.
 Amen.

 Our Daily Walk - August 15